- Alcohol, Other Drugs, Prescription Medication and Over the Counter Products

 A lesser consequence can be considered based on the consequence for the first offense.

 A third offense may result in a suspension of up to 45 school days and suspension from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the current semester and the next consecutive semester.
 The student may be referred for mandatory counseling in a licensed addictions program.
 Consequences for a third offense are also dependent on the consequences assigned for the first two offenses.

-Students who distribute or intend to distribute alcohol or other drugs on school property will be suspended from school for not more than 45 school days or expelled.
+Students who distribute or intend to distribute alcohol or other drugs on school property will be referred to the Superintendent/Designee for a suspension of not more than 45 school days or expulsion.
 If suspended, the student also will be suspended from attendance at, participation in, and practice for all extracurricular and school-related activities for the remainder of the semester and the next consecutive semester.
 The student will be referred for mandatory counseling in a licensed addictions program.

 A second violation results in expulsion.